 So, you’ve launched your crowdfunded campaign and the backers are flooding in – great!
 But have you thought about how you’ll actually fulfil your orders?
-Whether you’re using Kickstarter, IndieGoGo, GoFundMe or an alternative crowdfunding site, fulfilling so many orders in a short time can be tricky business.
+Whether you’re using Kickstarter, IndieGoGo, GoFundMe or an alternative crowdfunding site, fulfilling so many orders in a short space of time can be tricky business.
 Your backers will be hungry for the product they’ve invested in.
-That’s where James and James come in.
+That’s where James and James can help.

 Why should I think about outsourcing my Kickstarter fulfilment?